askha4676/Employee_salary_predictor_app/README.md

    - Visit the URL shown (e.g., `http://localhost:8501`)

 ## 🌐 Deployed Version
-Check out the live app at: [Employee Salary Prediction](https://ibminternshipproject-production.up.railway.app/)
+Check out the live app at:
 ## 🤝 Contribute
 Feel free to fork this repo, make improvements, and submit a pull request.
 Suggestions are welcome!